 First things first: If the event involves a business purpose that can be considered to have a direct effect on the commercial profitability of the business or if attendance is mandatory, the employer could find itself exposed to liability, so it is important to make attendance optional.
-Normally, however, merely attending an employer sponsored party will not expose the employer to liability for injuries that an intoxicated employee may cause once away from the premises.
+Normally, however, merely attending an employer sponsored party will not expose the employer to liability for injuries that an intoxicated employee may cause once they have left the premises.

 If you decide to have alcohol at your company holiday party, here are some steps that might lessen the possibility of being held responsible for an employee’s conduct after drinking too much: